seidou99/NC-2019-Projects-Management-System/README.md

 # NC-2019-Projects-Management-System
 Educational project for NetCracker
-Run fapi and be as spring boot projects and frontend as angular project
+Run fapi and backend as spring boot projects and frontend as angular project